 "I know."
 Naruto replied softly.
 "I know now."

 Naruto had never thought about love.
-Who think about it in a time of war?
+Who would think about it in a time of war?
 In a time of survival.
 He'd never thought about Kakashi that way.
 Never really thought of loving anyone in more of a platonic way the last ten years.

 He told Kakashi this, and the man only nodded, his grip becoming weak.
 He started to slide.